unbounded-tech/vnext/README.md

    - **No-Ops:**
       Some commits (such as those labeled with `chore:`, `noop:`, or other non-functional changes) are ignored in the version calculation.
 These commits are treated as no-ops and do not trigger any version bump.

+   **Note on Manual Version Bumps:**
+   The prefixes like `major:`, `minor:`, and `noop:` are considered "escape hatches" and not technically semantic versioning based on the semantics of the changes.
+They're included for convenience when you need to explicitly control version bumps outside the standard conventional commit types.
+While they're handy tools, relying primarily on semantic commit types (`feat:`, `fix:`, etc.) and `BREAKING CHANGE:` notations is more aligned with true semantic versioning principles.

-   This simple yet robust mechanism makes vnext ideal for integrating into CI/CD pipelines, regardless of the project’s language or ecosystem.
+   This simple yet robust mechanism makes vnext ideal for integrating into CI/CD pipelines, regardless of the project's language or ecosystem.
 - **Language-Agnostic:**
   No Node.js, npm, or package.json required – works with any codebase.
 - **Simplicity First:**